-- Persons appointed to a Child-related position should complete the Sport Integrity Australia Child (a) Safeguarding in Sport Induction online course within 12 months of their appointment.
-Sport Integrity Australia eLearning - (b) Relevant Organisations should ensure that all involved in Judo have access to information regarding their Child/Young Person safe obligations - Safeguarding | Sport Integrity Australia - Relevant Organisations are encouraged to develop a training regime that meets their operational needs. (c) Persons appointed to Child-related positions should have more frequent and specific training than Relevant Persons who do not have any contact with Children/Young People.
+- (a) Persons appointed to a Child-related position should complete the Sport Integrity Australia Child Safeguarding in Sport Induction online course within 12 months of their appointment.
+Sport Integrity - Relevant Organisations should ensure that all involved in Spartsuud have access to information regarding their Child/Young Person safe obligations Safeguarding | Sport Integrity Australia (b) - Relevant Organisations are encouraged to develop a training regime that meets their operational needs.
+Persons appointed to Child-related positions should have more frequent and specific training than Relevant Persons who do not have any contact with Children/Young People.